Statikman619/Michael-Portfolio/README.md

 ## Description

-This is my uodated portfolio powered by react.
+This is my updated portfolio powered by react.

 ## Installation